AbhisekGanguly/BinarySearch/README.md

 # BinarySearch
-Implementing Binary search algorithm using javascript.
+Implementing Binary search algorithm (in an array) using javascript.